-The Board of Education recognizes that a learning environment that is safe and supportive can increase student attendance and improve academic achievement.
+The Board of Education recognizes that a learning environment that is safe and supportive can increase student attendance, enhance student social emotional wellbeing, and improve academic achievement.
 A student's ability to learn and achieve high academic standards, and a school's ability to educate students, is compromised by incidents of discrimination or harassment, including but not limited to bullying, taunting, hazing and intimidation.
-The District will strive to create an environment free of discrimination and harassment and will foster civility in the schools to prevent and prohibit conduct which is inconsistent with the District's educational mission.
+The District will strive to create an environment free of discrimination and harassment and will foster civility in the schools including conduct on social media to prevent and prohibit conduct which is inconsistent with the District's educational mission.